 Shop and Dine on Pedestrian-Only Streets

 Beginning April 1, a portion of North Washington Street will be open to pedestrians only to enjoy beautiful weather while patio dining and shopping around town!
 Order a bloody Mary with Sunday brunch at Bobcat Bonnies before finding your next fashionable piece at MIX downtown.
-On May 15, head to Depot Town and hit up Taco Tuesday at Maiz Mexican Cantina and shop on weekends at Brick & Mortar Modern General Store.
+On May 15, head to Depot Town and hit up patio dining at Aubree's and shop on weekends at Brick & Mortar Modern General Store.
 Spend the rest of the day soaking in the sun at the Riverside Park that connects the two districts alongside the Huron River.
 Searching for more fun?
 Enjoy live entertainment on select Friday and Saturday evenings while exploring the Downtown area!
 Click here to learn more.

 Streets open to pedestrians:

 April 1: North Washington Street between Michigan Avenue & Pearl Street

 May 15: East Cross Street between River Street & Rice Street

 The Triple Goddess Tasting Room at Unity Vibration is a relaxed drinking spot that delivers great tunes.
 Kick back and chill with friends, family, or for a solo hang and enjoy the show.
 Bands and solo musicians perform indoors behind the ‘fishbowl’, a plexiglass shield protecting both the visitors and musicians.
 When weather permits, enjoy the live music outside with options to bring your own food for outdoor dining.
 This casual space is topped with artful décor, and we can’t say enough about the delicious kombucha beer and tea!
 The atmosphere, carefully crafted drinks make visiting the Tasting Room a true unique-to-Ypsilanti experience